KWB-R/fakin/content/tool/funder/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["doi", "funder", "publication", "data-management", "project-management"]
+tags = ["doi", "funder", "publication", "data management", "project management"]

 # Project summary to display on homepage.
 summary = "The [Funder Registry](https://www.crossref.org/services/funder-registry/) provides a common taxonomy of international funding body names that funding data participants should use to normalize funder names and IDs for deposit with [Crossref](https://www.crossref.org)"